Enable/Disable User must Change password at next logon Flag using Powershell

 4. Run the script by executing the following command:

-1. Please ensure the cloudinfra101 user account exists on your system, as this script will not create a local user account.
+1. Please ensure the cloudinfra101 user account already exists on your device, as this script will not create a local user account.

 To enable or check, User must Change password at next logon option and force a user to change their password at the next logon, follow these steps: